NASCAR operations of Team Penske: Car No. 2 history

 Keselowski got his first win in 2017 after Kevin Harvick had trouble in the pits at Atlanta Motor Speedway.
 He was leading at Las Vegas when something broke in the car with two to go.
 He hung on for fifth.
 He remained consistent, winning the STP 500 for his first Martinsville win.
 He continued to be consistent until a strange crash early in the Coca-Cola 600, when a piece of metal from Jeffrey Earnhardt pierced Chase Elliott's grill and went into his engine, causing a mass oil leak and fire.
 Brad slid in the oil, right to Elliott's rear end.
 Keselowski would go on to make the playoffs for the sixth time in his Cup series career and score an additional win in the wreck infested Alabama 500 at the Talladega Superspeedway and have the dominant car at Martinsville before a late-race caution and contact with Chase Elliott took him out of contention for the win and he would finish fourth.
 Keselowski made the final round at Homestead-Miami speedway finished seventh in the race and fourth in the final standings to champion Martin Truex Jr.

 In 2018, Keselowski scored three wins in a row at Darlington, Indianapolis, and Las Vegas, but his run at the Playoffs was marred by bad finishes at the Charlotte Roval, Talladega, and Dover, resulting in his elimination from the Round of 12.
 Keselowski finished the season eighth in points.

-Keselowski started the 2019 season with a 12th-place finish at the Daytona 500.
-A week later, he won at Atlanta; this gave him his 60th overall win with Team Penske and the first MENCS win for the new Ford Mustang GT.
+Keselowski started the 2019 season with a twelfth place finish at the Daytona 500.
+A week later, he won at Atlanta; this gave him his sixtieth overall win with Team Penske and the first MENCS win for the new Ford Mustang GT.
 Keselowski also scored wins at Martinsville and Kansas and finished eighth in points for the second consecutive year.

 Keselowski rebounded in 2020.
 He scored three wins and finished third in points after the regular season.
 In the second race of the playoffs, he scored his fourth win of the season at Richmond and made the final four but would lose the championship to Chase Elliott.

-In 2021 Keslowski won only once at the spring Talladega race but made still made it to the round of 8 although he would miss the final four after finishing 3rd at Martinsville.
-He would finish 6th in points.
+In 2021, Keslowski won only once at the spring Talladega race but made still made it to the round of 8 although he would miss the final four after finishing third at Martinsville.
+He would finish sixth in points.